dattv/ML-DL-Lecture-Notes/Compress_Images.md

 The reasoning behind it is that convolution neural networks(CNN) are very good at extracting spatial information from images, which are then represented in a more compact form (e.g. only the ‘important’ bits of an image are stored).
 The authors wanted to leverage this capability of CNNs to be able to better represent images

-## The Architecture
-The authors proposed a dual network.
-The first network , which will take the image and generate a compact representation(ComCNN).
-The output of this network will then be processed by a standard codec (e.g. JPEG).
-After going through the codec, the image will be passed to a 2nd network, which will ‘fix’ the image from the codec, trying to get back the original image.
-The authors called it Reconstructive CNN (RecCNN).
-Both networks are iteratively trained, similar to a GAN.

-The output from the codec is upscaled , then passed to RecCNN.
-The RecCNN will try to output an image that looks as similar to original image as possible.